best peak district views cover photo

 view of monsal valley and headstone viaduct from monsal head viewpoint

 On the contrary, this next Peak District viewpoint requires no exercise at all.
-You can literally drive right to it, buy yourself a beer or ice cream, and relax with some fantastic views over the lush green valley below.
+You can drive right up to it and enjoy fantastic views over the gorgeous green valley below.

-Monsal Head is actually pretty popular since it provides easy access to the Monsal Trail.
-This accessible 8.5-mile trail runs between Chee Dale and Bakewell and was once a railway line.
-The old headstone viaduct is still intact and visible from the Monsal Head viewpoint.
+Monsal Head is actually pretty popular because it provides easy access to the Monsal Trail.
+This accessible 8.5-mile trail, which was once a railway line, runs between Chee Dale and Bakewell.

-As I say, you can park directly next to the viewpoint at Monsal Head car park.
-But if you do fancy a stroll, I recommend this short walk of Monsal Head that includes a pleasant woodland trail alongside a river and a waterfall.
+You can park directly next to the viewpoint at Monsal Head car park.
+But if you do fancy a stroll, I recommend this short walk of Monsal Head.

 9. Derwent Edge